 - The notice shall be sent at least 24 hours before the service or distribution of food to the homeless will commence, if it is anticipated that more than 75 people will be served, or within 48 hours after the service or distribution of food to the homeless has concluded, if it anticipated that 75 or fewer people will be served at a single location.

 - A person commits an offense if he/she violates, or fails to comply with, a term or condition of homeless feeding issues pursuant to section 17-1.6.

 Provisions for Feeding the Homeless

 - No potentially hazardous food may be served to the homeless, unless the food has been stored at a temperature of 41°F. (5°C) or below; or 135°F. (57°C) or above.

 - Free city-sponsored food safety training class (if available) or certified food handler

 - At least one person who attended a free city-sponsored food safety training class or has taken the class to become a certified food handler in the State of Texas within the 24 months preceding the service or distribution must be present at all times that food is being served to the homeless.

 - The food safety training class covers safety in food preparation, bacteria associated with food, unsafe foods and sanitary practices in cooking area.
-Please call (214) 670-8083 for class dates and training location.
+Please plan to attend a certified food handler class offered by many private organizations.

 Hand Washing (use one of the methods below for sanitizing hands)